Game Ranch Hunts - A Budget Friendly African Experience

 Made up of about seventy regions comprising different habitat types, South Africa can support a wide variety of wildlife species.
 During the early 20th century, however, wildlife in South Africa had no economic value and was regarded as being competitive with livestock for grazing.
 At one stage bontebok numbers dwindled to 19, blesbok to 2,000, and white rhino to 30.
 Eventually though, and back in 1894 sanity prevailed.
 With wildlife now having a commercial value the game populations on private, and state land in South Africa are greater than they ever were over the previous 150 years.

 If we include arbitrary opportunistic safari ‘fillers’ like baboon, jackal and porcupine, close to 50 species can be hunted in South Africa (across the entire country).
-There are about 30 huntable record book trophy species, excluding variants arrived at through selective breeding like copper springbok etc. On a personal note, I disagree with the breeding of any wildlife variants.
+There are about 30 record book trophy species that can be hunted, excluding variants arrived at through selective breeding like copper springbok etc. On a personal note, I disagree with the breeding of any wildlife variants.
 On the antelope front there’s blue and black wildebeest, eland, kudu, nyala, impala, bushbuck, blesbok, bontebok, sable, lechwe, reedbuck (common & mountain), springbok, waterbuck, gemsbok, rhebok, duiker, steenbok, grysbok, suni, oribi, klipspringer, hartebeest, zebra, bushpig, warthog, and the big stuff, including the likes of buffalo and elephant.